sgorgutsa/Getting-and-Cleaning-Data-Week4-Project/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-# ABout R script
+# Variables
 "run_analysis.R" performs the following steps:

-1a.
-Reading Train datasets from the source data
-1b.
-Reading Test datasets from the source data
-1c.
-Reading features names and activity labels from the source data.

-2a.
-Merging Train and Test datasets
-2b.
-Naming 'features' columns based on features names fromt the source data 2c.
-Naming 'activity' and 'subject' data sets
-2d.
-Merging 'features', 'activity' and 'subject' datasets into one data set

-3. Extracting only the measurements on the mean and standard deviation for each measurement.
+'subjectTrain'  - stores data from the downloaded files to identify each subject (from 1 to 30) 'activityTrain' - stores data from the downloaded files for training labels 'featuresTrain' - stores data from the downloaded files for training set

+'subjectTest'  - stores data from the downloaded files to identify each subject (from 1 to 30) 'activityTrain' - stores data from the downloaded files for test labels 'featuresTrain' - stores data from the downloaded files for test set

+'featuresNames' - stores data from the downloaded files for the list of all features 'activityLabels' - stores data from the downloaded files for activity class labels

+'subject' - merged train and test datasets, subject IDs 'activity' - merged train and test datasets, test labels 'features' - merged train and test datasest, test sets

+'MergedData' - 'features', 'activity' and 'subject' datasets merged into one 'columns2extract' - defines which colums in 'MergedData' contain mean and standard deviation for each measurement 'extractedData' - subset of the 'MergedData' containing only mean and standard deviation for each measurement

-4. Generating and writing "tidydata.txt" containing the average of each variable for each activity and each subject (sorted first by subject, then by activity)
+'TidyData' - output dataset containing average of each variable for each activity and each subject

-# Dataset description
+# Output dataset description
 "tidydata.txt" contais 188 rows and 88 columns.
 The data for is grouped first by Subject (ID of the test subject, from 1 to 30), then by Actitivity.
 There are 6 types of Activity possible:

 1.WALKING